Pets & Hydration

 - Bloody diarrhea/Vomiting

 It’s important to note animals with flat faces, like Pugs, Bulldogs and Persian cats, are more susceptible to heat stroke since they cannot pant as effectively.
 These pets, along with the elderly, overweight or obese, and those with heart or lung diseases, should be kept cool in air-conditioned rooms as much as possible.

-The best way to avoid these issues is very simply clean, safe water – and plenty of it.
-If you have a pet that you believe or know is dehydrated, it’s important to assess the stage of hydration the animal is in before attempting to remedy.
-Step one is always getting them to a shady area, out of the sun or ideally in air conditioning ASAP.
+The best way to avoid these issues is clean, safe water – and plenty of it.
+If you have a pet you believe or know is dehydrated, it’s important to assess the stage of hydration the animal is in before attempting to remedy.
+Step one is always getting them to a shady area, out of the sun, or ideally in air conditioning ASAP.

 If your veterinarian recommends it, offer the animal small amounts of water on the way to the clinic.

 For more common cases or mildly dehydrated animals, most vets recommend small sips of water every few minutes.
 You can also mix electrolyte replacement powder with the water or offer the pet pieces of ice to lick.
 Too much water too quickly, however, could cause them to vomit, exacerbating their dehydration.
 We may know all there is to know about water, but we’re not veterinarians – so contact yours for additional recommendations & information.